AndroidBiscuit/chat_app/README.md

+# Customized chatbox app for SOEN 390
+Faizan Ahmad (40100581)
+Team 18

-# Getting Started with Create React App
+# Getting Started with the chat app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).